RetroDECK/ES-DE/THEMES-DEV.md

 </theme>
 ```

-Variables can also be declared inside the `<variant>` tags, but make sure to read the comments below for the implications and possibly unforeseen behavior when doing this:
+Variables can also be declared inside the `<variant>` and `<aspectRatio>` tags, but make sure to read the comments below for the implications and possibly unforeseen behavior when doing this:
 ```xml
 <theme>
     <variant name="lightMode, lightModeNoVideo">